Marketing Glossary of Terms & Definitions

 Affiliate marketing is a form of marketing in which a company pays an individual a commission by generating sales through a product signup.

-Alt tags are images shown on a webpage that include a descriptive field.
-If for some reason the image is unable to be shown, the Alt Tag text is displayed instead.
-For example an image of a cat might have a descriptive Alt Tag of “brown cat chasing a mouse.”
-Alt Tags are also helpful to the visually impaired.
-Screen readers often use Alt Tags to describe what the user might not be able to see.
+Alt text are images shown on a webpage that include a descriptive field.
+If for some reason the image is unable to be shown, the Alt Text text is displayed instead.
+For example an image of a cat might have a descriptive Alt Text of “brown cat chasing a mouse.”
+Alt Text are also helpful to the visually impaired.
+Screen readers often use Alt Text to describe what the user might not be able to see.

 AMP (Accelerated Mobile Pages) for email provides interactive elements with real-time updates displayed right in the inbox.
 With AMP you can incorporate content such as image carousels and polls.